PrivSec-dev/privsec.dev/content/posts/android/Choosing Your Android-Based Operating System.md

 ### User Builds

-As mentioned [above](/posts/os/choosing-your-android-based-operating-system/), `userdebug` builds expose root over ADB and require more permissive SELinux policies to accommodate debugging features. `userdebug` builds violate the Android security model and are really only meant for developers to test out their android builds during development.
+As mentioned [above](/posts/os/choosing-your-android-based-operating-system/), `userdebug` builds expose root over ADB and require more permissive SELinux policies to accommodate debugging features.
+They violate the Android security model and are really only meant for developers to test out their android builds during development.

-End users should be using the production `user` builds, and any distributions that fail to deliver them like LineageOS or /e/ OS should be avoided.
+End users should be using the production `user` builds.
+Distributions which do not ship `user` builds like LineageOS or /e/ OS should be avoided, especially if your device has not reached end of life.

 ### SELinux in Enforcing Mode

 [SELinux](https://source.android.com/security/selinux) is a critical part of the Android security model, having the Linux kernel enforcing confinement for all processes, including system processes running as root.

 In order for a system to be secure, it must have SELinux in Enforcing mode, accompanied by fine-grained SELinux policies.